 Advocating for his clients both inside and outside the courtroom, Jarrod focuses his litigation practice on own occupation disability cases, representing financial advisors who transition from firm to firm, and assisting clients who have incurred a data breach.
 In all of these areas, he has significant experience, as well as successful results through arbitrations, mediations, and in federal and state court.

-Jarrod J. Malone has significant experience litigating own occupation disability cases on behalf of physicians in both State and Federal court against the nation’s largest insurance companies over the past decade.
-He has successfully brought claims in these own occupation disability cases for fraud and RICO and has extensive knowledge about the claims practices of Unum and its subsidiaries Paul Revere and Provident.
+Physicians look to Jarrod for his experience aggressively litigating own occupation disability cases against the nation’s largest insurance companies.
+Jarrod is one of the few lawyers in the United States who have successfully brought Racketeer Influenced and Corrupt Organizations (RICO) claims in Federal Court against insurers.
+He also has extensive knowledge about the claims practices of Unum and its subsidiaries Paul Revere and Provident.

-Jarrod also regularly represents individuals and Broker Dealers in cases involving restraining orders, raiding, and issues surrounding the Protocol for Broker Recruiting in State and Federal Court as well as FINRA arbitration.
-Jarrod has represented thousands of national and international financial advisors across the nation in FINRA arbitration disputes, claims for wrongful termination, deferred compensation claims, promissory note disputes, U-5 defamation and defense of garden leave provisions in restrictive covenants.
+On the broker dealer side of his practice, Jarrod regularly represents individuals and broker dealers in cases involving restrictive covenants, raiding, and the Protocol for Broker Recruiting in state and federal court as well as Financial Industry Regulatory Authority (FINRA) arbitration.
+Jarrod has represented thousands of national and international financial advisors across the nation in:

 Based upon his experience in the securities industry, Jarrod has been regularly consulted regarding employment and recruitment issues, and has been called upon to restructure a number of firms’ employment contracts, restrictive covenants, and promissory notes to reflect industry best practices.